 - 1. Turn all switches to "OFF."

-- Secure boat.
+- 2. Secure boat.

 - 3. Remove passengers from boat.

 - 4. Extinguish all flame producing items.

 - Open fuel fill(s) by turning counterclockwise.

 - 6. Put nozzle in the fuel fill opening.

 - 7. The fuel delivery system will shut off when the tank is filled to the proper capacity.

 - 8. Remove the nozzle.

 - 9. Install and tighten fuel cap until it clicks.

 - 10. Check the fuel compartment and below the deck for fuel odors.
-If you smell fuel, DO NOT start engines.
+If you smell fuel, DO NOT start engines until the source is isolated and repairs have been made.